Skip to content

 How does this affect your rights to housing and benefits?

-- they are habitually resident in the British Isles or the Republic of Ireland or are exempted from the habitual residence test.
+• you are habitually resident in the British Isles or the Republic of Ireland or you are exempt from this requirement.

-If you are a British or Irish citizen who has always lived in the UK or Ireland, then you meet these conditions.
-But the habitual residence condition may disqualify you from housing or benefits if you have lived abroad (i.e. you were habitually resident there) and are returning to the UK, or if you are entering the UK for the first time (for example, if you acquired your citizenship through your parents).
+If you are a British or Irish citizen who has always lived in the UK or Ireland, then you meet these conditions – and your right to live in the UK can be shown in same way as for a private landlord in England.
+But the habitual residence condition may disqualify you from housing or benefits if you have lived abroad and are returning to the UK, or if you are entering the UK for the first time (for example, if you acquired your citizenship through your parents).

 How do you meet the habitual residence test if you are British or Irish?